-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Assessment results and general feedback forms common across College.
+Assessment Feedback: Assessment results and general feedback forms common across Faculty.
 Assignment feedback will be given by individual written comments, one-to-one comments and assignment mark.